itsmebonny/pacsproj/README.md

 2. Activate the FEniCS environment
 3. Install the required packages using `pip install -r requirements.txt`
 4. Check if the installation was successful by running the script `python scripts/test_installation.py`
-5. Store the data path in a file called `data_location.txt`, which needs to be saved in `gNN/tools/`
+5. Store the `path/to/pacsproj/data` path in a file called `data_location.txt`, which needs to be saved in `gNN/tools/`

 ```bash
 cd data